wilsonliaows/docs/_docs/workflow-docs.markdown

 ---

 # Workflow (People Task)
-The people task feature enables the addition of a human approval step within the recipe.
+The people task feature enables the addition of human approval steps within the recipe.
 Complex tasks requiring human judgement can be directed to an approver, then subsequently redirected based on whether the task was approved or rejected.

 # Using People Task as an admin